 Las Olas Isles is a neighborhood that sits along the water.
 You’ll find tons of waterfront homes with boat docks here.

-Don’t worry if you’ve never done it before, your experienced guide will show you how.
+Don’t worry if you’ve never done stand-up paddleboarding before, your experienced guide will show you how.

-During the stand-up paddleboarding tour, they will take you along the canals searching for marine life.
+During the tour, your guides will take you along the canals of Las Olas Isles searching for marine life.

 If you’re lucky you might spot a manatee swimming around, searching for something to eat.